Polarization Tracking and Active Compensation Using Classical Headers in Quantum Wrapper Networking

-The quantum payload for these experiments is a single polarized photon created via cascaded $\chi^{(2)}:\chi^{(2)}$ nonlinear processes at 1309\,nm.
-We ignore the idler photons for this test as the polarization compensation is only employed in the signal arm.
+The quantum payload in these experiments is 1318\,$\mu$s long and consists of the signal photons of correlated photon pairs generated in a single periodically poled lithium niobate waveguide (PPLN) through a cascaded $(\chi^{(2)}:\chi^{(2)})$ process.
+In this source, 1320\,nm pump pulses (100\,ps pulse width, 500\,MHz repetition rate) undergo second-harmonic generation (SHG), and the generated second-harmonic field subsequently drives spontaneous parametric down-conversion (SPDC) within the same waveguide to produce correlated signal and idler photon pairs.
+Because the quantum payload duration is much longer than the pump pulse period (2\,ns), each quantum payload can potentially contain many signal photons over the payload interval, depending on the photon pair generation rate in our system.
+We use superconducting nanowire single-photon detectors (SNSPD) for quantum payload measurements We ignore the idler photons for this test as the polarization compensation is only employed in the signal arm.
 By projecting the signal photons onto four different polarization states, horizontal (H), vertical (V), diagonal (D), and right-circular (R), we calculate the Stokes parameters of the signal photons as [$-$0.98,\;$-$0.16,\;0.09], corresponding to normalized Stokes parameters [$S_1$,\;$S_2$,\;$S_3$].
-Figure~\ref{fig:result_no_fiber_single_pol}(b) shows the evolution of the Stokes parameters over 1 hour.
-They are stable with an average angular distance of \ang{2.8} on the Poincare sphere as shown in Fig.~\ref{fig:result_no_fiber_single_pol}(c) unless we intentionally introduce a new polarization transfer matrix by changing the state of the polarization controller.
-Figure~\ref{fig:result_no_fiber_single_pol}(d) and Fig.~\ref{fig:result_no_fiber_single_pol}(e) demonstrates the time evolution of the Stokes parameters of the two non-orthogonal polarizations states of the headers that we use for active compensation.
+Figure~\ref{fig:result_no_fiber_single_pol}(a) shows the evolution of the Stokes parameters over 1 hour.
+They are stable with an average angular distance of \ang{2.8} on the Poincare sphere as shown in Fig.~\ref{fig:result_no_fiber_single_pol}(b) unless we intentionally introduce a new polarization transfer matrix by changing the state of the polarization controller.
+Figure~\ref{fig:result_no_fiber_single_pol}(c) and Fig.~\ref{fig:result_no_fiber_single_pol}(d) demonstrates the time evolution of the Stokes parameters of the two non-orthogonal polarizations states of the headers that we use for active compensation.
 Their ideal states are $-$1(1) for $S_1$($S_2$) of V(D) polarizations.
 We set the thresholds to enter a polarization compensation cycle if $S_1$ of rotated state $S_V^\prime<$\,$-$0.999 and $S_2$ of rotated state $S_D^\prime<$\,0.995.